Posted on 15 Nov 2013

 What’s more, recovery was fantastic.

-I was able to push myself to the limit on every workout without feeling like I’d been sodomised by a coach load of Scottish rugby players the next day.
+I was able to push myself to the limit on every workout without feeling like I’d been gang-wedgied by a pissed-up uni rugby team the next day.

 You can usually pick up 5lbs of Gold Standard 100% Whey for around £45 / $50 by shopping here at Amazon.